New farm to table cafe opens in Revelstoke - BC Local News

-Restaurateur Kevin McCroy posed the question: how many restaurants are just down the road from the farm their chickens and pigs come from?
+Restaurateur Kevan McCroy posed the question: how many restaurants are just down the road from the farm their chickens and pigs come from?

 In Revelstoke, there’s now at least one.